In this article:

-Why do so many mothers struggle with the need to feel “accomplished” in other areas of life as they raise their young children—an act which if done correctly, is undoubtedly one of the most significant accomplishments anyone could ever achieve?
+Why do so many mothers struggle with the need to feel “accomplished” in other areas of life as they raise their young children—an act that, if done correctly, is undoubtedly one of the most significant accomplishments anyone could ever achieve?

-“Truly, it is not their eyes that are blind, but their hearts which are in their breasts.”
-(22:46)
+“Truly, it is not their eyes that are blind, but their hearts, which are in their breasts.”Qur’an (22:46)

 How Do Mothers Feel?

-I remember the countless times I sat up in bed after putting my first-born daughter to sleep and saying to my husband as tears fell down my cheeks, “I just hate feeling like I’m not doing anything.”
+I remember the countless times I sat up in bed after putting my first-born daughter to sleep and said to my husband as tears fell down my cheeks, “I just hate feeling like I’m not doing anything.”

-I was referring to the void I had inside because as a full-time mother, I felt unaccomplished in the areas of life that society had taught me truly mattered.
+I was referring to the void I had inside because, as a full-time mother, I felt unaccomplished in the areas of life that society had taught me truly mattered.

 I had chosen to stay home with my daughter—a choice I made because I truly felt it was best for her and for me.
 In my mind, I knew I had made the right decision.
-However, in my heart I kept having these overwhelming feelings of sadness, shame, and guilt.
+However, in my heart, I kept having these overwhelming feelings of sadness, shame, and guilt.

-I wasn’t earning a professional degree, I wasn’t earning a paycheck, and I wasn’t in any sort of leadership position in my community, and so at the end of the day, what, exactly, could I feel proud of?
+I wasn’t earning a professional degree, I wasn’t earning a paycheck, and I wasn’t in any sort of leadership position in my community, so at the end of the day, what, exactly, could I feel proud of?

-However, I was surprised to find other mothers, those who stayed home and even those who went back to work or school, sharing the same feelings.
+However, I was surprised to find other mothers—those who stayed home and even those who went back to work or school—sharing the same feelings.

 “Where are all these feelings coming from?
 Why do so many mothers belittle their roles as mothers?
 How had society convinced me and so many others that our worth as women was only in our ability to work outside the sphere of raising our children?”

 Most importantly, though, I prayed to Allah for guidance, for I knew that only He could give my heart the comfort it needed.

 Then, only slowly, was the proverbial wool lifted—from both my eyes and my heart.

-However, in the last one fifty years, somewhere along the way between industrialization and the women’s rights movement, the contributions made by a mother to her family took the back seat to those made in other areas of life.
+However, in the last fifty years, somewhere along the way between industrialization and the women’s rights movement, the contributions made by a mother to her family took a back seat to those made in other areas of life.

 I realized I had been trained by society to see the act of mothering, this noble act that has benefited humanity for centuries, as something trivial that I should be doing on the side, along the way, as an extra, and that my real importance was in how successful I was at other things—work, professional life, and community involvement.Pages: 1 2